 As a young kid, I loved The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
 As an older kid, I loved Lord of the Rings.
 In my adult life, I’ve never read Harry Potter.
 This may be why I didn’t feel the need to wait on a line and buy entry tickets to the Porto bookstore with the famous staircase that inspired author J.K.
 Rowling, who lived in Porto for awhile many years ago.

 Livraria Lello was packed, of course.
 There was a friendly guard outside, checking to make sure people had tickets to enter the bookstore.
 You buy the tickets at another location half a block away.
 I decided to skip this because it more than six bucks to get in, the line was long, and I’m not a Potter fan.
-Yes, I’m a book fan; yes, this Kindle reader loves old books; yes, this is one of the most beautiful bookstores in Europe.
+Yes, I’m a book fan; this Kindle reader loves old books; and indeed, this is one of the most beautiful bookstores in Europe.
 Still, I skipped it.

 We peaked inside while standing behind the make-shift gate.
 Tedly took a few pictures, and I scanned the nearby skyline to see other ornate buildings and monuments that must have also influenced Rowling to some degree when she lived there.